vvjn/GAFramework.jl/README.md

 Here, we create the GA state, with population size 6000, maximum number of generations 500, fraction of elite creatures 0.1, crossover rate 0.9, and mutation rate 0.9, printing the objective value every iteration.
-The `GAState` function generates the population and `state` contains all data required to start/restart a GA.
+The `state` variable contains all data required to start/restart a GA, including the population.

 ```julia
 state = GAState(model, ngen=500, npop=6_000, elite_fraction=0.1,